-Within the modules PHO2130 Professional Alignment and PHO3130 Professional Toolkit, students can incorporate work experience into their second or third-year assessment.
-This involves building a 'professional toolkit,' which is a portfolio serving as a personal journal documenting templated activities and tasks related to employability.
+Placement opportunities are available as part of modules PHO2130 Professional Alignment and PHO3130 Professional Toolkit.
+Students can incorporate work experience into their second or third-year assessment.
+This can be in the form of instigating an internship opportunity, either independently or engaging with MDXWorks to do so.
+Students could also establish a mentorship, or engage in the form of correspondence with an industry professional or alumni.

+The building of a 'professional toolkit' serves as a personal journal documenting templated activities and tasks related to employability.